Best homeowners insurance in Michigan in 2022

 Homeowners in Michigan should be prepared for all kinds of weather.
 With hot summers and cold winters, weather in this state can change in a heartbeat.
 Even so, weather is not the only

 cause of loss.
-In Michigan, some common causes of damage are:
+In Michigan, some common causes of property damage are:

 - Flooding: Counties in the southeast part of the state are at a higher-than-average risk of floods, with an average National Flood Insurance Program (NFIP) claim payout of $10,900.

-- Wind: Winds in Michigan can be fierce all year, especially along the coast — and Michigan has plenty of coastline.
-Winds can damage roofs, siding, windows and other exterior areas of your home, as well as property stored outside.
+- Wind: Winds in Michigan can be fierce all year, especially along the lake coasts — and Michigan has plenty of coastline being surrounded by four of the Great Lakes.
+Severe windstorms can damage roofs, siding, windows and other exterior areas of your home, as well as property stored outside.

-- Burglary and theft: Especially in metropolitan areas, the risk of burglary and theft increases.
+- Burglary and theft: Especially in metropolitan areas of the state, the risk of burglary and theft increases.
 These events can result in damage to your home and the loss of your personal belongings.

 - Water damage: Whether from heavy rains, melting snow, ice storms or water backup, water damage happens relatively often in Michigan.

-Understanding the common causes of damage in your area can help you decide what coverages to add to your insurance.
+Understanding the common causes of damage in your area can help you decide what coverage to add to your insurance.

 Home insurance coverage options in Michigan

-When you buy a homeowners policy in Michigan, you will very likely have standard coverage types, like dwelling coverage, personal property coverage and liability coverage.
+When you buy a homeowners policy in Michigan, the policy should include standard coverage types, like dwelling coverage, personal property coverage and liability coverage.
 But a standard policy may not cover you for all of the threats to your home.
 You may also want to consider these options:

-- Flood insurance: Flood damage is not covered by a homeowners insurance policy and typically requires its own policy, although some companies offer an endorsement.
-If you have a mortgage or home loan and are in a flood zone, you will likely be required to buy flood insurance.
+- Flood insurance: Flood damage is not covered by a standard homeowners insurance policy and typically requires its own policy, although some companies offer the coverage as an endorsement.
+If you have a mortgage or home loan and are in a designated flood zone, your lender may require you to buy flood insurance.
+Flood policies are available through the federally-backed NFIP and dozens of private flood insurers.

-- Water backup coverage: This coverage is usually offered as an endorsement, and provides coverage for the damage caused by water backing up in a sewer or drain line.
-This is relatively common in basements and crawl spaces, but it can happen from any water line in the house.
+- Water backup coverage: This coverage is usually offered as an endorsement, and provides financial protection for the damage caused by water backing up in a sewer or drain line, or if your sump pump fails.
+This type of damage is relatively common in basements and crawl spaces, but it can happen from any water line in the house.

-- Identity theft coverage: As more information is stored online, it is becoming easier for thieves to steal your identity.
+- Identity theft coverage: As more information is stored online, it is becoming easier for thieves to steal your identity and cause you financial and reputational harm.
 This endorsement provides coverage for the costs to restore your stolen information.

-Because Michigan is such a unique state, with hot summers, cold winters and lots of water, working with an agent to help you decide what coverage options are appropriate for your situation might be a good idea.
+Because Michigan has such unique factors for homeowners, with hot summers, long winters and lots of water, working with a professional insurance agent to help you decide what coverage options are appropriate for your situation might be beneficial.

 Frequently asked questions